 The possibility of disease-modifying therapies for Alzheimer's disease (AD) has motivated the development of biomarkers that reflect underlying pathologic processes.
-The sequence of pathologic events in AD likely begins many years, perhaps decades, prior to the development of symptoms.^{1,2} Amyloid- β (A β) deposition appears early in the disease, prior to symptoms, and then plateaus as clinical dementia emerges.^{3-6} In contrast, neurodegeneration, including loss of synapses, neurons, and arborization, results in brain atrophy that worsens in parallel with cognitive decline.^{2,6,7} The principal early sites of A β deposition are neocortical, typically in the parietal and frontal regions,^{4,8,9} whereas the sites of early atrophy include the medial temporal regions.^{2,6,10,11} Here we relate these 2 phenomena in vivo in clinically normal (CN) older individuals and in clinically established AD patients, in order to determine the correspondence between levels of A β deposition and of atrophy.
+The sequence of pathologic events in AD likely begins many years, perhaps decades, prior to the development of symptoms^{1, 2}.
+A β deposition appears early in the disease, prior to symptoms, and then plateaus as clinical dementia emerges3-6.
+In contrast, neurodegeneration, including loss of synapses, neurons and arborization, results in brain atrophy that worsens inexorably in parallel with cognitive decline^{2, 6, 7}.
+The principal early sites of A β deposition are neocortical, typically parietal and frontal regions^{4, 8, 9}, whereas the sites of early atrophy include medial temporal regions^{2, 6, 10, 11}.
+Here we relate these two phenomena in vivo in clinically normal older individuals and in clinically established AD patients, in order to determine the correspondence between levels of A β deposition and of atrophy.